 LGE emphasizes that this reTx is without SR, so it makes more technical sense not to increment.
 But is OK to go with KDDI proposal.

-RAN2 agrees that autonomous retransmissions should trigger an increment of the RETX_COUNT.
+(RLC-7) RAN2 agrees that autonomous retransmissions should trigger an increment of the RETX_COUNT.

 PDU set impact on timely retransmissions (PDCP-2)